Hex (video game): Gameplay

-In general visual style and layout, the game is similar to turn-based version of Q-bert that takes place on hexagons instead of cubes.
+In general visual style and layout, the game is similar to a turn-based version of Q-bert that takes place on hexagons instead of cubes.
 There are a number of key gameplay elements that result in very different play.

 The game takes place on an isometric playfield consisting of a series of nineteen hexagonal platforms arranged into a larger hexagon.
 The top surface of each hexagon is colored green, blue, red or purple.
 The player, represented by a unicorn, can jump between the hexes, which will change color based on a fixed pattern - blue, purple, red, green.
 Adjacent hexes of the same color will all change when any one of them is changed by the player.

-On the first level the goal is simply to turn the entire field green.
+On the first level, the goal is simply to turn the entire field green.
 On subsequent levels, the player faces an opponent whose goal is to change the hexes to purple.
 To beat the level, the player has to arrange the field so that their last move will cause the hex the opponent is standing on to change to green as well.
-The match results in a tie if the playfield ever turns all red or all blue, or it reaches 100 turns.
+The match results in a tie if the playfield ever turns all red or all blue or if it reaches 100 turns.

 There are a total of twelve opponents with a variety of strategies they employ against the player.
-The first to be met is a dodo which simply jumps at random.
+The first to be met is a dodo, which simply jumps at random.
 Later opponents grow more strategic and difficult, including an invisible man and a magician.

 Additionally, the game includes a number of magic spells with a wide variety of effects.
 After winning a match, the player can select a new spell to add to the player's spell book.
 A maximum of five can be selected prior to the start of any match for use within that match.
 Spells can be cast only when the player has enough energy.
 For instance, there is a low-energy "change places" spell that swaps the player's location with that of the opponent.
 Energy is gained whenever the user wins a match or flips a tile green.
 The opponents also have spells of their own.

 There are 120 levels.
 In higher levels, the player faces multiple opponents at the same time.